antwanvdm/partyaandeplas/README.md

 The application is built to host a 'scavenger hunt' based on QR codes for a private party.
 (and yes, the party was a great success!)
 If you would like to see a demo, you can visit [https://partyaandeplas.antwan.eu](https://partyaandeplas.antwan.eu).
 The QR codes for this hunt are stored [here](public/api/qrcodes), so you are actually able to scan something.
-Warning: Everything is in Dutch and the questions are about me and my family ;-)
+The map location markers can be seen in the "Kralingse Plas, Rotterdam" but scanning works from anywhere (you just won't see the markers change from red to green after answering a question if the focus is somewhere else) Warning: Everything is in Dutch and the questions are about me and my family ;-)

 My next step will be to create a standalone application with an actual 'login' dashboard.
-This way I can create something pretty awesome for everyone hosting there own parties wit customised scavenger hunts.
+This way I can create something pretty awesome for everyone hosting their own parties wit customised scavenger hunts.
 Big shout out to [Mapbox GL](https://www.mapbox.com/mapbox-gljs), [jsQR](https://cozmo.github.io/jsQR) and [Bacon QR Code](https://github.com/Bacon/BaconQrCode) as I used these libraries to make it happen.